 Rabbits are cute and fluffy and make great as pets.
 They require a lot of special care.
-A beginner bunny owner sometimes is not aware of this care schedules.
+A beginner bunny owner sometimes is not aware of this care schedule.
 They want different care depending on their age.
-That's why you need to provide them with care.
+That’s why you need to provide them with care.

 Why do you need to feed the baby rabbit?

 Now, this question is very important for us who give suggestions.
 Many rabbit owners think that the rabbit’s mother will feed it’s offspring no doubt.
 A mother rabbit can provide all the important nutrients a baby rabbit needs to grow.
 A mother rabbit also socializes the baby rabbits.
 But sometimes the mother rabbit is very aggressive towards the baby rabbit.

 But sometimes you will not get to know that.
 So, in that particular time, you will need to feed the baby rabbits yourself.
 On the other hand, if you have rescued some newborn baby bunnies and don’t have a mother bunny, you will need to feed them on your own.

 How to administer food to baby rabbits without a mother?

-If your baby rabbit doesn't have a mother, you need to feed them yourself or a automatic pet feeder can be your ultimate solution.
+If your baby rabbit doesn’t have a mother, you need to feed them yourself or an automatic pet feeder can be your ultimate solution.
 There is always a solution here.
 Well, there may be a lot of reasons for the rabbit to not have a mother.
 The mother rabbit may have died, or have run off in the wild.
 You are now adopting the baby bunny.